TreeFlow: Going beyond Tree-based Gaussian Probabilistic Regression: Experiments

 \paragraph{Results}

-The quantitative results are presented in tab. \ref{table:uci}.
-Our approach outperforms baseline methods on three datasets: Protein, Wine, Year MSD, and obtains competitive results on others.
+The quantitative results for negative log likelihood (NLL) are presented in tab. \ref{table:uci} and for RMSE in tab. \ref{table:uci_rmse}.
+In terms of the probabilistic metric, our approach outperforms baseline methods on three datasets: Protein, Wine, Year MSD, and obtains competitive results on others.
+For deterministic metrics, we obtain SOTA results for the same three datasets, and for two (kin8nm and naval) we achieve the same results as the current best methods.

 To understand the results, we have investigated target distributions.
 We have compared them with the CatBoost model with default hyperparameters and presented them in fig. \ref{fig:uci_plot_summary}.

-The first subfigure presents results for the Protein dataset. \our{} method has discovered that underlying target distribution has a bimodal character and was able to correctly estimate the high value of the probability density function for the true value.
+The first subfigure presents results for the Protein dataset. \our{} method has discovered that the underlying target distribution has a bimodal character and was able to correctly estimate the high value of the probability density function for the true value.
 In contrast, the Gaussian-based method did not have such an ability and incorrectly estimated the center of probability mass between two modes.
-The second subfigure is a representative for naturally occurring integer value datasets: Wine Quality and Year MSD.
+The second subfigure is a representative of naturally occurring integer value datasets: Wine Quality and Year MSD.
 In this example, our method proposes a multimodal distribution consisting of Gaussian-like and heavy-tailed distributions.
-Such estimation gives us very rich information for the decision-making process comparing to the Gaussian-based approach, which only estimated values around the highest mode and completely ignored information about a minor mode around 5 and a heavy tail for values 8 and 9.
-The last subfigure is a representative example for the rest of the datasets for which our method obtained similar results to baselines.
+Such estimation gives us very rich information for the decision-making process compared to the Gaussian-based approach, which only estimated values around the highest mode and completely ignored information about a minor mode around 5 and a heavy tail for values 8 and 9.
+The last subfigure is a representative example of the rest of the datasets for which our method obtained similar results to baselines.
 Both methods proposed Gaussian distribution as a target distribution and assuming that this is a correct target distribution, there is no possibility of obtaining significantly better results.

+The above-mentioned analysis also explains the results of the deterministic metrics.
+We incorporated into the decision-making process additional information about the second modality and it resulted in significant gains in prediction accuracy.
+To the best of our knowledge, it is the first time when these properties were noticed and exploited.